 Sound confusing?
 Don’t worry, it’s not too hard to do!
-We’re going to go over what air layering is, plants that respond well to air layering, as well as a step-by-step guide to doing it yourself.
+We’re going to go over what it is, plants to try it on, as well as a step-by-step guide to doing it yourself.

 What Is Air Layering?

-It’s believed that air layering dates back to ancient China and Japan, where air layering bonsai was a popular propagation technique.
+It’s believed that this propagation technique dates back to ancient China and Japan, where air layering bonsai was a popular method.
 It’s not the most common propagation technique by any means, mostly because it takes a while for a cutting to grow when it’s air layered.

-So, why would you choose air layering over another type of propagation?
+So, why would you choose this method over another type of propagation?
 Clearly growing from seed is easier, right?
 Well, yes and no. Seeds are simpler to start, but take much longer to reach maturity and are not genetically identical.

 If you want an exact copy of a particular plant you love, you have to propagate off of it directly…that’s how you guarantee you clone it.
 Air layering uses existing plant material, so it produces genetically identical clones.

-You might be surprised to find out that air layering happens in nature without any human intervention.
+You might be surprised to find out that this process happens in nature without any human intervention.
 If a plant’s branches droop and touch the ground, sometimes they’ll take root from the branch itself.
 This new stem is identical to its parent and can be severed from the parent to form a new plant.